 If regional management is essential, geopolitical issues give rise to major conservation concerns.
-For example, given that there is some limited direct population connectivity between Cuba and the United States, it may be important but difficult for the two countries to enter into a management agreement - given the long history of animosity between the countries.
+For example, given that there is some limited direct population connectivity between Cuba and the United States, it may be important but difficult for the two countries to enter into a management agreement - given the long history of animosity between a communist state and a democratic republic.
 Other political concerns, such as Cuba's strong economic dependence on Russia and Venezuela, may get in the way of meaningful negotiations designed to protect the integrity of bonefish in the Western Atlantic.